MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/configure-precise-release-scheduling.md

 By default, **Stop acquisition** is set to never.
 To change this, select **at** in the drop-down and specify a date and time, as described above.
 At the date and time you select, customers will no longer be able to acquire the app.

-It's important to understand that this option has the same impact as selecting **Make this app discoverable but not available** in the [Visibility](choose-visibility-options.md#discoverability) section and choosing **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before or have a promotional code and are using a Windows 10 device.** To completely stop offering an app to new customers, click **Make app unavailable** from the App overview page.
+It's important to understand that this option has the same impact as selecting **Make this app discoverable but not available** in the [Visibility](choose-visibility-options.md#discoverability) section and choosing **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before, or have a promotional code and are using a Windows 10 device.** To completely stop offering an app to new customers, click **Make app unavailable** from the App overview page.
 For more info, see [Removing an app from the Store](guidance-for-app-package-management.md#removing-an-app-from-the-store).

 > [!TIP]
 > If you select a date to **Stop acquisition**, and later decide you'd like to make the app available again, you can create a new submission and change **Stop acquisition** back to **Never**.
 The app will become available again after your updated submission is published.